Why Online Projects Fail — And How to Fix It With a System

 Over and over.

-Not because you’re doing nothing — but because nothing is connected.
+Not because you are doing nothing — but because nothing is connected.

 They think they need a better idea.